nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing the data file

-Wife data are saved as a JSON file `wife.json`.
+Wife data are saved as a JSON file `wife.json` in the 'data' folder in the directory where `wife.jar` is in.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, WIFE will discard all data and start with an empty data file at the next run.